 By promoting a scope selection within the sorting widget, users are pointed towards a useful page instead of being lured in by the promise of a sorting method that ultimately won’t deliver what they are looking for.
 It allows users to pursue their natural search flow where they attempt to apply a new sorting parameter to their search results, yet then asks them to select a search scope once they actually attempt to do so, ensuring that the user ultimately end up with the results they wanted.

 It’s important to note that simply disabling sorting of site-wide search results and placing a text instruction to “Select a category to enable sorting” is unlikely to be understood by users – during testing a very large part of the subjects did not distinguish between filtering and sorting (often referring to both filtering and sorting as “sorting”) – and the suggested scopes should therefore be presented within the sorting widget, or in its place.
-(Bonus: in the next article we’ll present a lot more of the test findings for sorting of search results along with a new sorting concept.)

 From the test sessions, it’s clear that applying a search scope is not a natural part of most users’ thought process.
 Rather, users are thinking of the type of product they want and trying to come up with search queries and terms that may prove well-suited for producing such results.
 For example, if a user is looking for the latest movie with James Franco, few would stop and first select a “Movies” search scope to filter out books by and about the artist – it’s only when users are reminded that there are many other product types related to Mr. Franco that they’d move to apply a suitable search scope.